Prospects for Detecting Fast Radio Bursts in Globular Clusters of Nearby Galaxies: Estimating local fast radio burst source counts and rates

 In Figure~\ref{fig:radial_dist}, we show the cumulative fraction of globular clusters enclosed versus 2D projected radius for M87 and Cen A, computed from the cluster surface density profiles of \citet{Strader2011} and \citet{Hughes2021_CenA}, respectively.
-We show as blue dashed vertical lines the field of views for the 19-beam configuration of FAST \citep{Nan2011_FAST} and for MeerKat at both $\nu=1.4\,$GHz and $600\,$MHz \citep{Jonas2016}.
-As shown, the respective field of views for FAST and MeerKat (for $\nu=1.4\,$GHz) each span roughly the innermost 50\% of the globular cluster systems of M87 and Cen A. In this case, since only half the clusters are monitered, the detection rates per hour shown in Table~\ref{table:FRBrates} (which assume coverage of the \textit{full} globular cluster systems) should be reduced by a factor of two.
+We show as blue vertical lines the fields of view for the 19-beam configuration of FAST \citep{Nan2011_FAST} and for MeerKat at both $\nu=1.4\,$GHz and $600\,$MHz \citep{Jonas2016}.
+As shown, the respective field of views for FAST and MeerKat (for $\nu=1.4\,$GHz) each span roughly the innermost 50\% of the globular cluster systems of M87 and Cen A (however, FAST features only $\approx30\%$ coverage due to spacing between beams as described above).
+For reference, in column 3 of Table~\ref{table:FRBrates}, we list the 2D radius that contains half of the globular cluster population, $r_{\rm cl,50}$, for all galaxies listed.
+The fraction of clusters enclosed within a given radius are computed by integrating the observed cluster surface density profiles for the various galaxies (see references listed in the caption of the table).

-Based on the $90\%$ lower limits of Table~\ref{table:FRBrates} and accounting for the factor of two reduction in rates based on globular cluster coverage, we predict that a roughly $10\,$hr ($1\,$hr) FAST survey of M87 has a $90\%$ chance of detecting a single burst, assuming $\alpha=-1.5$ ($\alpha=-2.4$).
-Similarly, we predict that a $50\,$hr ($1.7\,$hr) MeerKat survey of Cen A has a $90\%$ chance of detecting a single burst for $\alpha=-1.5$ ($\alpha=-2.4$).
+Table~\ref{table:FRBrates} establishes M87 and Cen A as the most promising galaxies for detecting globular cluster FRBs, in the north and south, respectively.
+Given that M87 has by far the most globular clusters ($N_{\rm cl}\gtrsim10^4$) of any nearby galaxy (see column 6 of Table~\ref{table:rates}), this is not a surprise.
+Although Cen A contains a factor of roughly $10$ fewer clusters relative to M87, its relative proximity enables lower luminosity bursts to be detected.
+Based on the $90\%$ lower limits of Table~\ref{table:FRBrates}, we predict that a roughly $30\,$hr ($3\,$hr) FAST survey of M87 has a $90\%$ chance of detecting a single burst, assuming $\alpha=-1.5$ ($\alpha=-2.4$).
+A MeerKat survey of M87 of roughly $14\,$hr ($6\,$hr) has a $90\%$ chance of detecting a burst for $\alpha=-1.5$ ($\alpha=-2.4$).
+Additionally, we predict that a $50\,$hr ($1.8\,$hr) MeerKat survey of Cen A has a $90\%$ chance of detecting a single burst for $\alpha=-1.5$ ($\alpha=-2.4$).